Pitzer in Vietnam Summer Program

 Halong Bay, Vietnam as viewed from Ti Top Island

 The Pitzer in Vietnam Summer Program is done in collaboration with Hue University.
 On the program students study Vietnamese language, history, culture, political structures, and environmental issues.
 Preparation for the program begins in Claremont during the spring semester.
-Students participate in an intensive introduction to Vietnamese language course.
+Students participate in an introduction to Vietnamese language course.
 The course is offered virtually in the spring semester to provide students with a foundation for the summer program.
 The program moves to Hue, Vietnam for six weeks in the early summer, from late May through early July.
 Through intensive Vietnamese language courses, a seminar on key topics, internships, and family stays, students explore this dynamic country while furthering their Vietnamese language skills and gaining an understanding of the life and culture of Vietnam.
 A study trip to Hanoi and Halong Bay will provide a comparative perspective in [former] North Vietnam.
 Click here to learn more about the 2023 summer program.

 The gates of the Forbidden City at Hue, Vietnam